Travel Emergency Medical Coverage

 - approve any invasive or investigative procedures to confirm you do not receive treatment that is not typically covered by the plan.

 Toll-free numbers for Allianz Global Assistance can be found on your travel card.

 Any invasive or investigative procedures (e.g. surgery, MRI etc.) must be pre-authorized by Allianz Global Assistance, except in extreme medically necessary circumstances.

 If Allianz Global Assistance is not contacted prior to treatment, you must submit your expenses within 30 days of returning home and your claim could be reduced or declined.

 Sign into Sun Life Plan Member by visiting www.mysunlife.ca and clicking on the "Take me to…" drop down box and select "Print Travel Card."
 Carry this card with you whenever you travel outside of Ontario.

 You can also use your smartphone as your travel card by downloading Sun Life's free BlackBerry or iPhone application, my Sun Life Mobile (external link) , from the Apple App Store or BlackBerry App World.
 To sign in, use your Sun Life access ID and password.

 Resources for more information

-If you have any questions about the plan or its coverage, please contact Pension and Benefits.
+If you have any questions about the plan or its coverage, please submit a request to HR.